prairie-guy/doom-emacs_dot_file/README.md

 # doom-emacs_dot_file
 My personal doom-emacs configuration, tuned for my needs.
 It is customized from the default doom-emacs.
 I didn't want to use evil, so I unplugged it.
 This is based on the configuration I had in: https://github.com/prairie-guy/emacs_dotfile

-### Installing on Ubuntu emacs26 or greater:
+### Installing on Ubuntu emacs27 or greater:
 * add-apt-repository ppa:kelleyk/emacs
 * apt-get update
+* apt remove --autoremove emacs emacs-common (For old versions)
-* apt-get install emacs26
+* apt-get install emacs28

 ### Installing on OSx emacs26 or greater:
 * brew tap d12frosted/emacs-plus